Director of Boarding

 I have worked and studied across Australia including, Sydney, Melbourne, Adelaide and Brisbane.
 I have also had the opportunity to work with Indigenous Communities in the remote areas of South Australia.
 Most of my career has been as a Public Servant working in the Department of Communities, Department of Family & Community Services, and Department of Corrections.
 I have also worked in the Not for Profit Sector in Queensland, including General Manager Rosies Youth Mission and School Ministries Coordinator with the St Vincent De Paul Society.

 Our boarders come from all over Queensland, Northern Territory and even overseas.
 We are a small diverse family of around 120 girls with many different life experiences to share.
 Rockhampton is a regional city and somewhat rural, with easy travel arranged via air, rail or bus.
+CLICK HERE for a short Youtube video about Boarding at Girls Grammar.

 NEW BOARDING PLUS – A range of flexible boarding options to suit the needs of all families